Rangers to be without Gray, Mahle for rest of 2024

 At one point in the season, it felt like the Rangers maybe had too much starting pitching, as a number of veterans worked their way back from injury.
 They even traded one pitcher, Michael Lorenzen, to the Royals at the Trade Deadline.

-Before Tuesday's game against the Yankees, however, manager Bruce Bochy announced that both (right foot neuroma) and (shoulder stiffness) will likely be shut down for the remainder of the season.
+Before Tuesday's 7-4 walk-off win over the Yankees, however, manager Bruce Bochy announced that both (right foot neuroma) and (shoulder stiffness) will likely be shut down for the remainder of the season.

-Gray's announcement came as a shock, because though he’s had two injured list stints this season, both have been groin-related.
+As for Gray's unfortunate news, that announcement came as a shock.
+He's had two injured list stints this season, but both were groin-related.

 According to the Mayo Clinic, a foot neuroma is “a condition that affects the ball of your foot, that makes it feel as if you are standing on a pebble in your shoe.
 It involves the thickening of the tissue around one of the nerves leading to your toes, causing a sharp pain in the ball of your foot.”